-Although Patagonia is still largely devoid of humans, the area has experienced a tourism boon in recent years.
+Although Patagonia is still largely devoid of humans, the area has experienced a tourism boom in recent years.
 The tourism industry in Patagonia now rivals the energy and livestock businesses in terms of economic benefit to the people of Patagonia.
-In addition to the traditional remote backpacking trails, travelers can now see Patagonia through luxury cruises, many of which also visit Antarctica.
+In addition to the traditional remote backpacking trails, travellers can now see Patagonia through luxury cruises, many of which also visit Antarctica.
 These cruises typically stop in one of Patagonia’s most visited tourist attractions, the Tierra del Fuego park located in the southern tip of Patagonia.

 The development of tourism in Patagonia has actually caused some interesting problems relating to foreigners purchasing vast tracts of land.
 Celebrity figures like Sylvester Stallone and Ted Turner own massive portions of Patagonia, to name just a few.
 This has actually caused numerous problems with the locals, as these millionaire estate owners have blocked infrastructure development and refused to release lands that were designated as national parks.

 While the beauty of Patagonia is definitely in its landscapes, the native peoples and culture of the area are also worth mentioning.
-Patagonians speak primarily Spanish and native languages; each of these influences are present in the artwork and literature produced by native Patagonians.
-The area largely dines on wild games and pasta, and a handful of cities (especially Nequen) have actually developed a reputation for wine.
+Patagonians speak primarily Spanish and native languages; each of these influences is present in the artwork and literature produced by native Patagonians.
+The area largely dines on wild games and pasta, and a handful of cities (especially Neuquen) have actually developed a reputation for wine.
 Whether you come for the people or the landscape, there’s little doubt that Patagonia is one of the most exotic destinations on Earth.